wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 The repetition structure has two alternatives.
 When _waiting_ is less than _NUM_REINDEER_, the room accepts arriving reindeer and increments the counter.
 If the arrival completes the group, the room sets _r_request = 1_ to notify Santa.

-When _waiting_ equals _NUM_REINDEER_, the room stops accepting arrivals and waits for Santa to signal completion on _r_done_.
-After receiving this signal, the room releases the reindeer via _r_release_ and resets its state to accept new arrivals.
+When _waiting_ equals _NUM_REINDEER_, the room stops accepting arrivals and waits for Santa to message completion on _r_done_.
+After receiving this message, the room releases the reindeer via _r_release_ and resets its state to accept new arrivals.

 The logic for the elf room follows the same pattern and is omitted here for brevity.